CIS-4560-Team-2/Hive-on-Yelp/README.md

 ### state_locations.txt
 Maps state acronyms used in the Yelp Dataset to complete state names with country names for better map rendering.

-### Outputs
-This directory holds all the final output files.

-### tutorial_codes
-This directory contains all the final codes in one place.